-Sensitivity analysis can be challenging to comprehend even by the most informed and technically savvy finance professionals, so it’s important to be able to express the results in a manner that’s easy to follow.
+Sensitivity analysis can be challenging to comprehend even by the most informed and technically savvy finance professionals, so it’s important to be able to express the results in a manner that’s easy to comprehend and follow.

-Data tables are a great way of showing the impact on a dependent variable by changing up to two independent variables.
+Data tables are a great way of showing the impact on a dependent variable by the changing of up to two independent variables.
 Below is an example of a data table that clearly shows the impact of changes in revenue growth and EV/EBITDA multiple on a company’s share price.

 Tornado Charts can be a great way of showing the impact of changes to many variables at once.
-They are called Tornado Charts because they are sorted from the most impactful to least impactful in a way that shapes the chart like a tornado cone.
+They are called Tornado Charts because they are sorted, from the most impactful to least impactful, in a way that shapes the chart like a tornado cone.
 To learn how to build these charts, launch our sensitivity analysis in Excel course now!